OpenLiberty/liberty-tools-intellij/DEVELOPING.md

 1. Follow the Eclipse LSP4MP [build instructions](https://github.com/eclipse/lsp4mp#getting-started) to build the `org.eclipse.lsp4mp.ls-x.x.x-SNAPSHOT-jar-with-dependencies.jar`.
 You do not need to build the `lsp4mp.jdt` component.
 2. In the [build.gradle file](build.gradle), update references to the `org.eclipse.lsp4mp.ls` to point to the version built in the previous step.

+### Monitoring Language Server Messages

+1. Click on the `Language Servers` tool window in the IntelliJ IDE to show the `LSP Consoles`.
+2. Select the language server you wish to monitor and next to `Trace` select `messages` or `verbose`.
+3. Messages to and from the language server will appear in the console allowing you to verify the messages sent in response to user actions in the IDE.

 ## Localization

 ### LibertyBundles.properties